GiraffeReversed/edulint/docs/source/index.rst

 Custom checkers
 ^^^^^^^^^^^^^^^

 EduLint provides custom checkers to report more problems frequent in beginners' code.
 It does so by extending Pylint with extra plugins.
-The checkers can therefore be invoked in the standard Pylint manner (e.g. using :code:`--enable` or :code:`--disable`) on the Edulint's :code:`pylint` option.
+The checkers can therefore be invoked in the standard Pylint manner (e.g. using :code:`--enable` or :code:`--disable`) on the Edulint's :link_option:`pylint` option.

 .. checkers-block::